yyong-brs/docs.konghq.com/app/enterprise/1.5.x/cli.md

  -f,--force                         Run migrations even if database reports
                                     as already executed.

+                                    With 'migrate-community-to-enterprise' it
+                                    disables the workspace entities check.

  --db-timeout     (default 60)      Timeout, in seconds, for all database
                                     operations (including schema consensus for